learn-co-curriculum/phase-3-active-record-associations-methods/README.md

-# Active Record Associations Introduction: Playlister
+# Active Record Association Methods

 ## Objectives

-1. Understand how and why Active Record implements associations between models.
-2. Use Active Record migrations and methods to build out a domain model that associates classes via the has-many/belongs-to *and* the many-to-many (or has-many-through) relationships.

-## What are Active Record Associations?

-We already know that we can build our classes such that they associate to one another.
-We also know that it takes a lot of code to do it.
-Active Record associations allow us to associate models *and their analogous database tables* without having to write tons of code.

-Additionally, Active Record associations make actually working with our associated objects even quicker, neater and easier.

-Sounds great, right?
-Now that we have you totally hooked, let's take a look at how we use these AR associations.

-## How do we use AR Associations?

-Active Record makes it easy to implement the following relationships between models:

-* belongs_to
-* has_one
-* has_many
-* has_many :through
-* has_one :through
-* has_and_belongs_to_many

-We don't need to worry about most of these right now.
-We'll concern ourselves with relationships that should sound familiar:

-* belongs to
-* has many
-* has many through

-In order to implement these relationships we will need to do two things:

-1. Write a migration that creates tables with associations.
-For example, if a cat belongs to an owner, the cats table should have an `owner_id` column.
+1. Understand the common methods we have access to from our ActiveRecord associations
-2. Use Active Record macros in the models.
+2. Use the methods that ActiveRecord gives you based on your associations

-We'll go through both of these steps together, using our Playlister domain model.

-## Overview

-In this walk-through, we'll build building out a domain model for our fictitious music playing app, Playlister.
-This app will catalogue songs and their associated artists and genres.

-We'll have three models: Artists, Songs, and Genres.
-By writing a few migrations and making use of the appropriate ActiveRecord macros (more on that later), we will be able to:

-* ask an Artist about its songs and genres
-* ask a Song about its genre and its artist
-* ask a Genre about its songs and artists.

-The relationships between artists, songs and genres will be enacted as follows:
+Previously, we learned what Active Record associations are and how to use them.
+In this lab, we are going to start with the association relationships already coded for `Songs`, `Genres`, and `Artists`.
+These associations look like this:

 * Artists have many songs and a song belongs to an artist.
 * Artists have many genres through songs.
 * Songs belong to a genre.
 * A genre has many songs.
 * A genre has many artists through songs.

+You may recall that by writing a few migrations and making use of the appropriate ActiveRecord macros, we will be able to:

+* ask an Artist about its songs and genres
+* ask a Song about its genre and its artist
+* ask a Genre about its songs and artists.

 We will build these associations through the use of Active Record migrations and macros.